Manush19/TwoMediators/README.md

 # TwoMediators
-Here I am uploading the codes I have been working with on reconstruction of two mediators.
+Here I am uploading the codes I have been working on for reconstruction of two mediators.